 Shawna: I know!
 Exactly!
 So, what am I going to do?

 Rick: There are a couple of things.
 My number one philosophy is you should keep doing something.
-Just because you have an injury or pain doesn’t mean you need to stop doing everything.
+Just because you have an injury or pain doesn’t mean you must stop doing everything.
 You can work around it.
 You can work around injuries.
-Let’s say you have plantar fasciitis, you still could do upper bodywork.
-You can still do other hip dominant exercises.
+If you have plantar fasciitis, you could still do upper bodywork.
+You can still do other hip-dominant exercises.
 So, you could decrease the stress on that area to allow it to recover, but you still can get your workout.

 Shawna: Are you saying these are good or bad?